marialuquea/ingredient_recommender_ai/README.md

-                                  memory model to use on the recommendation task --baseline_method {als,sgd}     method used by the baseline model (recommendation task) --similarity {cosine,msd,pearson} similarity metric used by the KNN models (recommendation task)
+                                  memory model to use on the recommendation task --baseline_method {als,sgd}     method used by the baseline model (recommendation task) --similarity {cosine,msd,pearson} similarity metric used by the KNN models (recommendation task) --validate_or_test {validate, test} whether to do cross-validation or testing with the recommendation algorithm
 ```

 ## License